 The first method to directly convert QSFP+ to SFP+ port is using the QSFP+ breakout cable.
-QSFP+ breakout cables now can be found in DAC (direct attach cable) and AOC (active optical cable) types.
+QSFP+ breakout cables now can be found in direct attach cable (DAC) and active optical cable (AOC) types.
 Mostly, both two types are pre-terminated with a QSFP+ transceiver on one end and four SFP+ transceivers on the other end, which are known as QSFP+ to SFP+ breakout cables.
-In addition, another type of AOC breakout cable, QSFP+ to 4x duplex LC AOC cable, having QSFP+ on one end but duplex LC fiber cables on the other, can also convert a port from QSFP+ to SFP+ when used with additional SFP+ transceivers.
+The difference lies in that DAC is designed with copper cables while AOC uses fiber optics.

-No matter what type you choose, all these QSFP+ breakout cables can split a 40G connectivity into 4x10G channels (just like the following figure shown), while you connect them with a QSFP+ switch on the one end and several 10G devices (up to four) containing SFP+ ports on the other end.
+No matter what type you choose, all these QSFP+ breakout cables can split a 40G connectivity into 4x10G channels, while you connect them with a QSFP+ switch on the one end and several 10G devices (up to four) containing SFP+ ports on the other end.

 The second way to convert QSFP+ to SFP+ port is using MTP/MPO to LC breakout cable.
 This solution is similar to the prior solution but without the transceiver pre-terminated on each end.
 With an MTP/MPO connector on one side, MPO/MTP 8-fiber assembly is often equipped with four LC duplex connectors on the other side.
-To realize the conversion from 40G to 10G, you need to add one QSFP+ transceiver with MTP/MPO interface and four SFP+ modules with duplex LC interfaces for each MTP/MPO to LC breakout cable.
+To realize the conversion from 40G to 10G using MTP/MPO to LC breakout cable, you need to add one QSFP+ transceiver with MTP/MPO interface and four SFP+ modules with duplex LC interfaces.
 As the figure is shown below, you just need to plug the cables into the matching 10G or 40G transceivers and then insert these transceivers into QSFP+ port or SFP+ ports.

 Another way to directly convert QSFP+ to SFP+ port is via the help of a 10G type of the QSA (quad small form-factor pluggable adapter): CVR-QSFP-SFP10G.
 Built-in a QSFP+ form factor with a cage for SFP+ module at the back, this QSFP+ to SFP+ adapter enables smooth connectivity between devices that use 40G QSFP+ port and 10G SFP+ port.
 To have a 10G connection, you can insert an SFP+ module into a QSFP+ to SFP+ adapter and then connect this CVR-QSFP-SFP10G adapter to a QSFP+ port.
 In that connection, the QSFP+ to SFP+ adapter will act as an interface of an SFP+ module.

 Up to now, we have explored three direct ways to convert a port from QSFP+ to SFP+ port.
 However, in data centers or other high-density cablings, network migration is a complex process.
 Sometimes, inter-connect connectivity also needs to be used.
-But how to make your selection about those methods, you can take the following factors into considerations.
+How to make your selection about those methods?
+You can take the following factors into considerations.